ocra-recipes/web/walking-client.md

 \end{align}
 $$

-Where, assuming a simplified Linear Inverted Pendulum model of the robot and constraints CoM height $c_z$:
+Where, assuming a simplified Linear Inverted Pendulum model of the robot and constant CoM height $c_z$:

 $$